CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 ## Requirements

 This may be an individual or a team project - your class leaders will tell you which you are doing.
+If it is a team project, they will also tell you how the groups will work.

 Some of the requirements of this project are only required if you are working in a group of at least a certain size.